chrislo27/RhythmHeavenRemixEditor/docs/Modding-metadata.md

 metadata to assist with game modding.<br>
 If you're looking for the specifics of game SFX data and patterns, [see this article](JSON-object-definitions.md) instead.

+Modding metadata is visible when Advanced Options are turned on (click the version text in Info and Settings five times).
+They are visible on tooltips.
+If the Ruler tool is selected, they will also be visible on the entities themselves.

 ## Supported Modding Game IDs

 These game IDs refer to Rhythm Heaven installments and not minigames.